 Congratulations!
 You have just entered your first, valid c99 program.
 Let's look at it.
 The first line is nothing more than a "REM" statement.
-Instead recognizes anything c99 of REM. enclosed within "/# #/ as a comment and ignores it when compiling.
-You can put anything between these comment and it will survive delimiters, compiling without error.
+Instead c99 recognizes anything of REM. enclosed within "/# #/ as a comment and ignores it when compiling.
+You can put anything between these comment delimiters, and it will survive compiling without error.
 Use them frequently as you program.
 As we mentioned, c99 programs are difficult to read at best and REM statements are useful to remind yourself, as well as others reading the program, what you had in mind.
-As shown on the next program line, the /# can be used on the same line as compilable code, so comment each step of your code for clarity.
+As shown on the next program line, the /\ can be used on the same line as compilable code, so comment each step of your code for clarity.

-A routine called "main" is required each and every C99 somewhere in program.
+A routine called "main" is required each and every c99 somewhere in program.
 Typically, it is the first block of code, sets things up and calls the other routine(s) to take over.
 When the compiler sees "main()" (or anything else with the "()" after it - like "first()", "setup()" - it labels this as a function.
 A function is similar to a subroutine in Extended Basic.
-A string of functions make up They are just like using a program.
-"SUB routine" in XB.
+A string of functions make up a program.
+They are just like using "SUB routine" in XB.
 It is run when its name ("main", "first", "setup") is 'called'.
-The "main" routine is run whether it is called or not called (guess that is why they call main).
+The "main" routine is run whether it is called or not called (quess that is why they call it \main\).
 More on this later.

-think of c99 as simply a For now, series of "calls" to blocks of modular functions with each code called functions labeled with "name()".
-Each function is enclosed with a pair of braces - it starts with an open brace (() and ends with a closed brace ()).
-This tells the compiler where this block of code starts and Everything within those braces ends. is part of that function.
-In our first program, the only thing in the main function is a "REM" statement, so nothing. 'do' It i 📾 will iŧ compilable though, A function may include a call for another function.
+think of c99 as simply a For now. series of "calls" to blocks of modular code called functions with each functions labeled with "name()".
+Each function is enclosed with a pair of braces - it starts with an open brace ( ( ) and ends with a closed ( ) ).
+This tells the compiler brace where this block of code starts and Everything within those braces ends. is part of that function.
+In our first program, the only thing in the main function is a "REM" statement, so will 'do' nothing.
+It it i 📾 compilable though.
+A function may include a call for another function.
 Look at this example:

 main()

 {

 doit();

 }

-/ doit doesn't do anything! /
+/\ doit doesn't do anything! #/

 doit()

 {

-/ see!
-Nothing here to do! /
+/\ see!
+Nothing here to do! #/

 }

 This time, main calls up the second function, "doit" which, also, doesn't do anything.
-You can see how programs Typically, (but not built. are necessarily) the main function will include all the calls to the functions Ita that make up a whole c99 program. like having an XB program that is nothing more than a series of "GOSUB"s series of "CALL SUB" (really . does routines).
-Each function call its own task and returns control back to the main, or controlling program.
+You can see how programs are built.
+Typically, (but not necessarily) the main function will include all the calls to the functions that make up a whole c99 program.
+Its like having an XB program that is nothing more than a series of "GOSUB"s (really a series of "CALL SUB\ routines).
+Each function call does its own task and returns control back to the main, or controlling program.
 The good c99 program will break large programs into smaller ones and write a function for each.
 If a function can stand alone (has nothing in it unique to a single program) the programmer eventually develops a 'toolbox' of useful small routines (functions) that can be combined in different ways to solve problems.
 That is just one of the beauties of c99.